oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

      :     The requested scope is invalid, unknown, malformed, or exceeds the scope granted by the resource owner.

-     Values for the "error" parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+     Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

 "error_description":
 :    OPTIONAL.
 Human-readable ASCII [USASCII] text providing
      additional information, used to assist the client developer in understanding the error that occurred.
-     Values for the "error_description" parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.
+     Values for the `error_description` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

 "error_uri":
 :    OPTIONAL.
 A URI identifying a human-readable web page with
      information about the error, used to provide the client developer with additional information about the error.
-     Values for the "error_uri" parameter MUST conform to the URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.
+     Values for the `error_uri` parameter MUST conform to the URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.

-The parameters are included in the entity-body of the HTTP response using the "application/json" media type as defined by [RFC4627].
+The parameters are included in the entity-body of the HTTP response using the `application/json` media type as defined by [RFC4627].
 The parameters are serialized into a JSON structure by adding each parameter at the highest structure level.
 Parameter names and string values are included as JSON strings.
 Numerical values are included